0xZayyad/Coixa/README.md

 ## Overview

-**Quantra Wallet** aims to provide a seamless, secure, and approachable interface for managing digital assets on the Pi Network.
+**Coixa Wallet** aims to provide a seamless, secure, and approachable interface for managing digital assets on the Pi Network.
 The application leverages modern frontend practices and robust blockchain integrations to deliver an optimal user experience.

 - **Domain:** Financial Technology (FinTech), Cryptocurrency Wallet
 - **Supported Networks:** Pi Network Mainnet & Testnet